csghormley/point-it-out/README.md

 Before running the service for the first time, initialize the secrets files in ./docker-stack/secrets.
 These contain
  * the encryption key for Django - can be generated with ./collector/manage.py generate_secret_key
- * email password (if you are setting up email notifications for things like new user accounts)
+ * email password (if setting up email notifications for things like new user accounts)
- * root database password you're using for postgres (for the db server itself)
+ * root database password for postgres (for the db server itself)
  * app database password (for django)

-The first time you run the docker stack, Django will have to set up its database tables.
+The first time the docker stack runs, Django will have to set up its database tables.
 There are lots of ways for this to fail.
-Key things that need to happen - i.e. things I should probably script/test a few dozen times before first release:
+Key things that need to happen:

  * Django connects to the (hopefully running) postgres instance and initializes the tables